• Skip to primary navigation

 Key Ingredients:

-Mezcal: Mezcal is a spirit similar to tequila.
-It is also made from agave, but it is cooked in pits in the ground, which gives it its signature smokey flavor.
-For this recipe, I used Del Maguey Vida Mezcal which is known for its smokey flavor and for being pretty decently priced.
+Mezcal: Mezcal shares similarities with tequila because it is also made from agave, but it distinguishes itself by being cooked in subterranean pits, lending it a distinctive smoky essence.
+For this recipe, I opted for Del Maguey Vida Mezcal, which is known for its smokey flavor and being decently priced.

 See recipe card for quantities.